Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

 # Ceph User Scenarios

-This section describes basic user scenarios for Ceph usage in Kubernetes workloads.
-It also covers Ceph usage as the underlying storage system for KubeVirt.

----
+This section outlines common scenarios for using Ceph as a storage backend in Kubernetes workloads and in KubeVirt environments.
+It demonstrates how Ceph, when integrated with {{{ docsVersionInfo.k0rdentName}}} via `MiraCeph`, simplifies storage provisioning by automatically generating the necessary StorageClasses and PVs.

 ## Ceph Block PVC Creation

-The Ceph solution allows creating Block Ceph-based PVCs without any additional steps.
-The Ceph Controller automatically creates a corresponding StorageClass for every Ceph Block pool defined in the `spec.pools` section of the MiraCeph specification.
+The Ceph solution supports the creation of Block-based Persistent Volume Claims (PVCs) without requiring manual intervention.
+When a Ceph Block pool is defined in the `spec.pools` section of the `MiraCeph` specification, the Ceph Controller automatically creates a corresponding `StorageClass`.
+This automation reduces operational overhead and minimizes configuration drift.

+- **Automated `StorageClass` Creation:** By deriving `StorageClass` objects directly from the `MiraCeph` spec, operators avoid the manual steps typically needed to configure storage.
+- **Volume Modes and Access:** Ceph RADOS Block Device supports both Block `volumeMode` (for Read-Write-Once, Read-Only-Many, and Read-Write-Many) and Filesystem `volumeMode` (for specific access modes).
+This flexibility allows you to match storage configurations precisely to application needs.
+- **Operational Consistency:** The automatic association between a Ceph pool and its `StorageClass` helps maintain consistency across environments, reducing configuration errors and streamlining troubleshooting.

 For example, if there is a pool named `block-pool` defined as: